lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/under-the-hood.md

 ## 2. Walking the `Query` type tree

-In order to generate data, Mirage takes the `Query` node from the parsed schema, and [starts processing its fields array recursively](https://github.com/lola-tech/graphql-kimera/src/engine.js#L142-L194) looking for [scalars and enums](https://www.apollographql.com/docs/graphql-tools/scalars.html) for which it can [generate data](https://github.com/lola-tech/graphql-kimera/src/engine.js#L46-L91).
+In order to generate data, Kimera takes the `Query` node from the parsed schema, and [starts processing its fields array recursively](https://github.com/lola-tech/graphql-kimera/src/engine.js#L142-L194) looking for [scalars and enums](https://www.apollographql.com/docs/graphql-tools/scalars.html) for which it can [generate data](https://github.com/lola-tech/graphql-kimera/src/engine.js#L46-L91).

 Generating data while walking the `Query` tree, allows us to get the correct resolver structure for free, and helps us focus on the important part when mocking: having the data we want for the fields we want.

 ## 3.1 Generating data - Defaults

-Without any configuration, when deciding how generate data for a field, Mirage will:
+Without any configuration, when deciding how generate data for a field, Kimera will:

 - for enum fields, it will [select the first value from the schema definition of the enum](https://github.com/lola-tech/graphql-kimera/src/engine.js#L69-L73), or
 - for the default `Int`, `Float`, `String`, `Boolean` and `ID` scalars, [it will supply random values](https://github.com/lola-tech/graphql-kimera/src/engine.js#L21-L29), or